 Since conservation easements are agreements between a land trust and the landowner, we would not typically discuss the details of our relationship publicly.
 However, given the significant amount of misinformation now in the public arena, we felt compelled to put forward some of the missing facts of the case.

-- During the Fall of 2013, Piedmont Agriculture Academy, LLC filed a lawsuit against The Piedmont Environmental Council (PEC) regarding this property.
+- During the Fall of 2013, Piedmont Agriculture Academy, LLC filed a lawsuit against The Piedmont Environmental Council (PEC) regarding its property.
 It voluntarily withdrew its case against PEC via a Nonsuit which was accepted and ordered by the Fauquier Circuit Court on September 5, 2014.

 - As part of their November 2014 Board Meeting, VOF included an agenda item on the PAA easement.
 In preparation for that meeting, PEC provided the following memo to give background information to VOF Board members and to respond to misleading allegations that have been asserted in a number of different forums.
 Read the memo >>